-The Fernie Ridge Trail is on the south side of Fernie above Ridgemont and weaves through the treeline up and over sandstone rock to the Fernie Ridge.
+The Fernie Ridge Trail is on the southeast side of Fernie above the Ridgemont.
+The trail weaves through the treeline up and over sandstone rock onto the cliffs of Fernie Ridge.
 On a clear day, you'll have views of all the neighbouring mountains surrounding Fernie.

 Distance: 3.2 km to peak